min2ha/ukwa-site/content/target/4830/index.en.md

   "subject": "Nelson Mandela"
 }

-# Descrier: Mandela saw sport as a way to bring South Africans together

 <p>Article written by John Nauright, University of Brighton, on 7 December 2013.
 It focuses on the decision to keep the Springbok as the symbol for South Africa rugby.</p>